edthedev/edthedev.github.io/blog/luanti/garden.md

 date: 2026-02-14
 ---

-Even in a digital world over which I have ultimate totol control...I can feel a little lazy sometimes.
+Even in a digital world over which I have ultimate total control...I can feel a little lazy sometimes.

 In particular, I'm not a huge fan of tilling soil, in my online gameplay.